truongnh1992/truongnh1992.github.io/pages/about.md

 ---
 layout: page
+title: "About"
-title: "Hello, I'm Nguyen Hai Truong."
+subtitle: "Hello, I'm Nguyen Hai-Truong."
-feature-img: "static/img/computer.jpeg"
 permalink: /about/
-icon: "fa-address-card"
 ---

 Software Engineer with **5 years of experience** in software development, specializes in **Embedded Linux**, **C/C++**, **Go** and **Shell Scripts**.
 Having background on **Computer Networking**, **OpenStack**, **Kubernetes** and **Docker/Container** as well.